addap/hazel/INSTALL.md

     ./setup.sh

-  This should create a "local opam switch" in the current directory, install the *specific* versions of Coq, TLC, stdpp, and Iris that we need, then compile our proofs.
+  This should create a "local opam switch" in the current directory, install the *specific* versions of Coq, stdpp, and Iris that we need, then compile our proofs.

 ## Troubleshooting